-When you click on a hyperlink in your mail client such as Microsoft Outlook, Windows Mail or Windows Live Mail, you may see the Application not found or General failure errors.
+When you click on a hyperlink in your mail clients such as Microsoft Outlook, Windows Mail, or Windows Live Mail, you may see the Application not found or General failure errors.

-Fix “Application not found” error by resetting the default browser
+Fix for “Application not found” hyperlink error

 Then follow these steps:

-10. Click OK.
+- Click OK.

-- How to Fix Outlook Hyperlink Restrictions Error?
+- How to Fix Outlook Hyperlink Restrictions Error

 - Clicking a Hyperlink in Outlook Prompts to Select a Browser, With IE set as default